Public Beaches In Cozumel

 This means you have the legal right to walk, swim, and sunbathe on this strip of sand anywhere on the island.
 This universal public right is a crucial fact for visitors to know, but it’s only part of the truth.

-Are Beaches In Cozumel Free?
+Are Cozumel Beaches Free?
+The Honest Answer

 West side of Cozumel beach